 Jimmy Akingbola

 His career began on stage at the Birmingham Repertory Theatre in Nativity, followed by performances in Look Back in Anger and Blue/Orange, the latter earning him a TMA Theatre Award for Best Supporting Actor.
-After years of stage work, he transitioned to television, appearing in Roger Roger, Doctors, and The Crouches, before his breakout role in Holby Blue.
+After years of stage work, he transitioned to television, appearing in Roger Roger, Doctors, and The Crouches, before his breakout role in Holby City.

 Akingbola has also starred in In the Long Run and played Geoffrey Thompson, the iconic butler, in the American TV drama Bel-Air, a reimagining of The Fresh Prince of Bel-Air.
 His film credits include Blood Cell, Spectral Hero, and Rogue Agent.